baregl/PlayBack/README.md

    I'll try to implement support for some more common consoles, but if you don't want to wait, try implementing it yourself.

-7. So where do I get the password from?
+7. So where do I get the encryption from?
 Should I just use my email password?

    No, don't use anything you can remember.
-Just generate a random password.
+Just generate a random key.
 If you have no idea how to do that, use [this](https://ddg.co/?q=random%20password).
+   Ideally it should be more than 64 Characters long.

 8. Is it safe to interrupt the sync process?

    Yes.
 It may leave the file that is currently being transmitted incomplete,